kengentenerende/ThreatHunting/THP_EID_LOG_SIEM.md

 All Version of Windows maintain 3 core event logs:
 - Application
+    - The application log contains events logged by applications or programs
+    - Program developers decide which events to log
+    - For example, a database program might record a file error in the application log
 - System
+    - The system log contains events logged by Windows system components
+    - For example, the failure of a driver or other system component to load during startup is recorded in the system log
+    - The event types logged by system components are predetermined by Windows
 - Security
+    - The security log contains events such as valid and invalid logon  attempts, as well as events related to resource use, such as creating, opening, or deleting files or other objects
+    - Administrators can specify what events are recorded in the security log
+    - For example, if you have enabled logon auditing, attempts to log on to the system are recorded in the security log

 ## Windows XP, Windows 2003, and any prior versions of Windows